-God is described by the Bible using character traits such as love, mercy, peace, truth, justice, forgiving, patience, and compassion.
+The Bible describes God by using character traits such as love, mercy, peace, truth, justice, forgiveness, patience, and compassion.
 We all can grow in such character.
 We can pray for such character, meditate upon it, and talk about it each day.
-We can set our hearts, minds, and souls to improve in God's character.
-We can experience this amazing grace more and more.
-God is not difficult nor complicated.
-Our minds have corruption within them that seeks to sabotage the choice.
-Our understanding and discernment abilities get in the way of choosing to learn, think, and practice God's character.
+We can set our hearts, minds, and souls upon improving in God's character.
+(Deut.
+6, John 15) We can experience this amazing grace more and more.
+God is not difficult or complicated.
+The corruption within our minds seeks to sabotage our choices.
+Limited understanding and discernment can get in the way of choosing to learn, think, and practice God's character.

-Inward Authority is a place to slowly take small steps to build a more Biblical understanding to help us discern better choices for our hearts, minds, and souls.
-Some people can grow more quickly with more passion and dedication.
+Inward Authority is a place to slowly take small steps to build a more Biblical understanding; this can help us discern better choices for our hearts, minds, and souls.
+We all vary in our growth with passion and dedication.
 Inward Authority works for all growth speeds and passions.
-But generally speaking, the practice of patience, peace, and love often involve a sense of slowing ourselves down and being more present in the moment.
+But generally speaking, the practice of patience, peace, and love often involves a sense of slowing ourselves down and being more present in the moment.
 Few will be quick to practice a humbling of self.
-And many will lose inspiration and passion when instructed to review their own character to see how to replace some of it with God's character.
+Many can lose inspiration or passion when instructed to review their own character and take steps to replace it with God's character.
 The Inward Authority process is about truthfully looking at the Bible, then ourselves, and making adjustments.
-We can improve and grow, if we chose to do it.
+It's a journey to grow love, peace, mercy, truth, justice, compassion, and forgiveness.

 Bible verses used unless otherwise identified will be NKJV.

 We learn continuously through our choices.
 Our choices affect our character.
 God gave us power over choice.
 It can be uncomfortable to choose action that is unfamiliar, to walk a new path we do not understand, or to associate with others we do not know.
 Choosing to accept God's character, goodness, righteousness, and grace increasingly to let it shape, develop, and heal us can be uncomfortable, yet amazingly good.
 Developing new character takes courage, commitment, and regular practice.